wlerin/feralfilehosting/Feral Wiki/Software/whatfreegrab/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/whatfreegrab/error.png)

-This is because the `whatfreegrab` script requires a newer version of requests than provided Debian installed version.
+This is because the `whatfreegrab` script requires a newer version of `requests` than provided the Debian (if it has been installed system wide on user request).
+To fix this you need to install `reqeusts` locally.
 Please see this FAQ for installing modules locally to override system wide modules.

 [Python - Usage and Installation](https://www.feralhosting.com/faq/view?question=204)